Änderungen vorbehalten / changes reserved

 I expect you are comfortable with C++ syntax, have used C++, and desire a better intuition for how to write good code.

-My classes are highly interactive.
+My classes are highly interactive and have small group exercises, where students share their laptops (1 laptop per 4 students) and discuss the exercise.
 Come expecting to interact with your fellow students and me.
 Come also with questions you would like answered.